Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 As I mentioned, we had four topics for RFC: architecture, processes, analysis (of the current state of something), and planning.
 This list is not given from above, we did not discuss it — these are things that we considered necessary to write about.

 RFC can cover several topics.
-For example, an analysis of project indicators, a proposal to change the architecture, and planning of implementation.
-Therefore, there are more than four segments on the charts.
+For example: an analysis of project indicators, a proposal to change the architecture, and implementation planning.
+Therefore, the charts have  more than four segments.

 What can be seen:

 - About 80% of RFCs are devoted to architecture.
 No wonder — we are programmers.
-- About 21% are about processes.
-When to merge, how to test, how to work with configs, how to create tasks, etc.
+- About 21% concern processes: when to merge, how to test, how to work with configs, how to create tasks, etc.
 - About 15% are analysis.
 For example, after the first six months of development, I prepared the description of the project status, risks, dynamics, etc.
 - About 8% are planning.
 What to do and why.
 - In the second year, the number of RFCs about architecture are decreased, and the number of all other topics are increased.
-This is due to the growth and restructuring of the team, the establishment of the project.
+This is due to the growth and restructuring of the team, and the establishment of the project.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"